Markus Rauschecker, JD

 CHHS supports the District of Columbia during Presidential Inaugurations.
 As Program Manager to the District of Columbia Presidential Inaugural Committee, Mr. Rauschecker provided both management and operational support during the 2009 and 2013 Presidential Inaugurations.

 Mr. Rauschecker earned his BA from Georgetown University in 2002.
 Mr. Rauschecker received his JD from the University of Maryland Carey School of Law in 2006 and is admitted to practice law in the state of Maryland.
+Mr. Rauschecker is also a Certified Information Privacy Professional (US).

 Examples of Projects include: